5 most common Botox complications

 On Injectablesbooking.co.uk you can easily compare:

-• 1,200+ clinics with qualified, GMC/NMC-registered professionals
+• 1,200+ clinics with qualified, GMC- and NMC-registered professionals

 • Genuine reviews from real patients

-• Transparent prices and treatment options
+• Transparent pricing and treatment options

 Search, compare and book